ljetibo/Notebooks/README.md

 but haven't used it since.
 It's nice because it erases the lines it outputed so there's no clutter.

 ##TIDES
 NOAA CO-OPS water level data plotting scripts.
+There's a CO-OPS file availible for download, or you can download a new one.

 ##DUMP
 Mostly ipython notebooks with matplotlib ploting stuff.